EmmRocker/mockup/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.7.

+# created using 1080p display

+this project was created using a 1080p display (1920x1080).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.